Workforce Development Advisory Team's Foundational Work

 The key concepts that emerged were:

 In addition, the team acknowledged that operating in a collaborative manner would better maximize their respective efforts to impact disadvantaged neighborhoods, support workforce-limited employment sectors, and build a stronger community.
-To this end, the team emphasized the need to ensure long term sustainability of the initiatives by leveraging the core competencies of existing workforce leadership in partnership with the academic, non-profit, and public and private sectors.
+To this end, the team emphasized the need to ensure the long-term sustainability of the initiatives by leveraging the core competencies of existing workforce leadership in partnership with the academic, non-profit, and public and private sectors.

 Factors Influencing the Workforce in Tampa